pablo-meier/ghostlight/docs/faq.md

 Like many Made Things That Are Cool, there are a lot of feelings behind this.

-Every time I opened a program I saw one part of a very rich story that wasn't getting much further than the paper it was printed on.
+Every time I opened the program of any show I was watching, I saw one part of a very rich story that wasn't getting much further than the paper it was printed on.
 Virtually every artist I knew in the performing arts was building a career (and a life!) that was mostly going to exist in their head, or that of their friends'.
-I also feel like there's a lot of confusion over ideas of web presence -- _what_ should your website be achieving? _Who_ should that site (and your work) be reaching?
-_How_ will you answer those questions, and once you have those answers, how will you achieve it?
+I also feel like there's a lot of confusion over ideas of web presence — _what_ should your website be achieving? _Who_ should that site (and your work) be reaching?  _How_ will you answer those questions, and once you have those answers, how will you achieve it?

 Given that almost all program bios are listings of a person's previous work, what happens if we can connect it?